dart-archive/rpc/README.md

-Notice that the `ApiServer` supports its own `HttpApiRequest` and `HttpApiResponse` format that is agnostic to whether the enclosing web server is using `shelf` of `dart:io`.
+Notice that the `ApiServer` supports its own `HttpApiRequest` and `HttpApiResponse` format that is agnostic to whether the enclosing web server is using `dart:io`, `shelf`, or any other web server framework.
 In the above case the `shelf.Request` is used to create an `HttpApiRequest` containing the information needed to invoke the correct API method using the `ApiServer`'s handleHttpRequest method.
 The result of the invocation is returned as an `HttpApiResponse` which contains a stream with the encoded response or in the case of an error it contains the encoded JSON error as well as the exception thrown internally.